vinodkd/jmx.js/docs/devguide.md

 This is the meat of the code starting at `loadAndEdit()`.
 To display an editable version of a JMX file, we need to:

 - Get the file contents using XHR - `loadFile()`.
-- Parse the xml to create an xml DOM - `xmlhttp.responseXML`.
+- Parse the xml to create an xml DOM aka **the Model** - `xmlhttp.responseXML`.
-- Traverse the DOM and create views.
+- Create the editable view of the file.
 This requires us to:
-	- **Map the JMX file to a memory object, ie an xml dom called the Model**. `displayNode()` and `processChildren()` do this by recursively descending down the jmx file _in document order_.
+	- **Traverse the DOM and map it to an HTML DOM - the View**. `displayNode()` and `processChildren()` do this by recursively descending down the jmx file _in document order_.
 The `<hashTree>` jmx element throws a sufficiently large wrench in the works that it has to be handled specially.
 Details are below in a separate section.
-	- **Map an HTML dom that represents the view of the data in the xml dom - the View**.
-This requires extracting out data from the xml dom and then displaying it appropriately. `getAttrValues()` does the first step with help from a per-element configuration stored in `jmxelements.json`.
-The display is handled by templates stored in `tmpl`.
+	- **Map specific bits of data to the HTML dom**.
+This requires extracting out data from the xml dom and displaying it appropriately. `getAttrValues()` does the first step with help from a per-element configuration stored in `jmxelements.json`.
+The display is handled by templates stored in `/tmpl`.
 Both the json file and the templates have some rules which are expanded in their own section below.
 	- **Map appropriate parts of the HTML dom as editable controls (pre-filled with values from the jmx file)**. `generateView()` calls the templating engine to achieve this and positions it within the larger view.
 	- **Add event handlers to save modified controls' values**. `addInteractions()` does this work and depends on the editing code presented below to actually save values.
 	- **Store a reference to the node on view tree so that edit controls can report back changes to the model**. the aptly-named `addRefToModel()` does this.
 Special handling is required because JMX files do not have unique ids for their element instances.
 The `testclass` attribute tells us the "class" of the element (in OO terms), but all elements of the same class (the "instances" in OO terms) can be differentiated from each other only by their contents.
 I therefore create an artificial "view id" that starts at 0 on the top and increments in document order.
 It is made available in the HTML DOM for use, but currently is not actively used after the render is done.
+It **is**, however, reset everytime `loadAndEdit()` is called to allow for multiple files to be loaded without the count of jmx elements overflowing the int limit.
+This does mean that you cannot have two jmx editors on the same page.

 #### Configuring jmxelements

 `jmxelements.json` contains all the configuration needed to view, edit and (in future) create jmx elements.
 Here's an overview to how the file is organized:

-* The file is a map of jmx element names as keys and configurations to extract view data, map view templates and (in future) child elements that can be created under this element.
+* The file is a map of jmx element names to their configurations.
-* The key is the value that of the `testClass` attribute in the source jmx file.
+* The key is name of the element (= `testClass` attribute from the source jmx file).
 * The value is an object that has the following children:
-	* edit: which holds configurations to enable editing the element ie, to display from the source jmx file as well as to write to it.It has the following children:
+	* **edit**: which holds configurations to enable editing the element ie, to display from the source jmx file as well as to write to it.It has the following children:
-		* attrs: A map of the element's "attributes".
+		* **attrs**: A map of the element's "attributes".
 These attributes could be true xml attributes or even values from child nodes in the jmx source; the key point is that they are treated as attributes of the jmx element for editing purposes and therefore are view data.
 3 pieces of information are required about them:
-			* path: an xpath into the xml dom for where to get the value from and/or is written to.
+			* **path**: an xpath into the xml dom for where to get the value from and/or is written to.
 				* by convention, `elementType` holds the name of the jmx element and `name` holds the xsl `name()` value. hashTree is the only element currently that doesnt supply name.
-			* type: an optional datatype to map the value into.
+			* **type**: an optional datatype to map the value into.
 This is used to determine the editor to use for the display and the update handler to use for saving. "string" is the default.
-			* get: an alternative to "path", this is used to provide a view function - a function that returns the value that a particular named attribute must be displayed as having.
+			* **get**: an alternative to "path", this is used to provide a view function - a function that returns the value that a particular named attribute must be displayed as having.
 This is used currently to return parent-child pairs in the hashTree template.
 However, it can also be used with the path value.
 When both 'get' and 'path' are present - the former maps source-to-display, while the latter maps display-to-updated-source.
 An example is the GENERIC template.
-	* view: Refers to the template used to display it a JMX Element.
+	* **view**: Refers to the template used to display it a JMX Element.
 Allowed values are:
 		* not present at all: The code will look for a template file with the same name as the node in the `tmpl` dir
 		* "GENERIC" or "DEFAULT": The code will load template files that match those names.
 		* string: The code will treat it as an inline template and apply the values got from attrs into the template
 		* false: This denotes that a particular element does not have a display at all.
 We do this currently for JMeterTestPlan.
-	* processChildren: This setting controls whether child elements should be used at all. if `true`, children are processed recursively.
-This value is overridden, however, if the template has a div for children - see `shouldProcessChildren()` for this.
+	* **processChildren**: This setting controls whether child elements should be used at all. if `true`, children are processed recursively.
+This value is overridden, however, if the template has a div for children - see `shouldProcessChildren()`.
 The two-stage process allows optimizing the recursive descent if required but overriding it declaratively from the template.
-	* create: This setting holds configurations to enable creating a new element of this class.
+	* **create**: This setting holds configurations to enable creating a new element of this class.
 It is not currently used, but will be in future.

 #### Template Design